Manu

 utilizing a refraction ball lens for projection microscopy with

 ray- tracing for half of a lens.
-FIG. 20B illustrates a projection
+FIG. 20B illustrates a

-illuminated through water containing fluorescein.
-The projection
+projection illuminated through water containing fluorescein.
+The

-directly into the optical microscope, a user may flip it over and
+than looking directly into the optical microscope, a user may

-point to a wall in the dark.
-Two or more people may be looking at
+flip it over and point to a wall in the dark.
+Two or more people

-the same image at the same time.
-For example, in a dark room, a
+may be looking at the same image at the same time.
+For example,

-high-intensity LED may allow a projection of an image from across
+in a dark room, a high-intensity LED may allow a projection of

-the room, making a 1 mm mosquito proboscis appear over 2 meters
+an image from across the room, making a 1 mm mosquito proboscis

-tall on the wall.
-The projection may be onto a camera, a wall, a
+appear over 2 meters tall on the wall.
+The projection may be

-retina, or other location, and the microscope can be a digital
+onto a camera, a wall, a retina, or other location, and the

-image of the projection - the projection optics are the same.
-In
+projection optics are the same.
+In various embodiments, there is

-various embodiments, there is also a CCD version that may be
+also a CCD version that may be provided with one or more cameras

-provided with one or more cameras integrated in the present
+integrated in the present system.

 [000157] The projected mode allows for a number of people to